 What is the mission/vision of The Music Settlement?

-Our Mission: To welcome all to our music and arts community to learn, create, inspire and heal.
+Our Mission: To inspire and welcome all to our music and arts community to learn, create, celebrate and heal.

 Our Vision: To unlock the potential in everyone.